If you are staying up to date with all things Google and Google Ads, you might have heard of the mobile-first index.

 Focus on Improving Your Site Speed

-When it comes to success on AdWords, a huge factor is your landing page.
+When it comes to success on Google Ads, a huge factor is your landing page.
 Not only is it a primary component of your quality score, but it also determines whether or not people convert.
 Whether or not that click you just paid for comes right out of your bank account with no return.

 Getting people to click is just the first step.
 It’s easy in comparison to getting someone to actually convert on what you have to offer.
 Got a bad landing page?
 You can expect higher costs per click and worse conversions.